 Kirsten’s internship placement for June, 2015 – June, 2016 is with the JFK Partners interdepartmental program of the departments of Pediatrics and Psychiatry of the University of Colorado School of Medicine located at the Anschutz Medical Campus in Aurora, Colorado.
 Designated as Colorado's University Center of Excellence in Developmental Disabilities (UCEDD) and Leadership Education in Neurodevelopmental Disabilities (LEND) Program, JFK Partners has collaborative relationships with numerous organizations that are a part of Colorado's developmental disability and special health care needs communities.
 She is very excited about this opportunity to expand her clinical experience in the Denver area.

 Over the past few years, Kirsten has been working at the Milwaukee Center for Independence, where she helps run a summer camp for children with autism.
 Kirsten has also been volunteering as a swimming instructor with a local occupational therapist, where she teaches children with ASD and Down syndrome how to swim.
-When she is not pursuing her love for children with autism and psychology, Kirsten enjoys running, kayaking, rock climbing, swimming, being outdoors, traveling, eating great food, spending time with her soon-to-be husband, family and friends and cheering on the Marquette Golden Eagles basketball team and the University of Michigan football & basketball teams!
+When she is not pursuing her love for children with autism and psychology, Kirsten enjoys running, kayaking, rock climbing, swimming, being outdoors, traveling, eating great food, spending time with her husband, family and friends and cheering on the Marquette Golden Eagles basketball team and the University of Michigan football & basketball teams!